cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Then, we’ll switch to discussing the π-calculus.
 It’s a wonderful little language, even if it’s twice as big as the λ-calculus—with *six* constructs instead of *three*!
 It’s even more powerful than the λ-calculus—it can express all sorts of concurrent behaviours that the λ-calculus has no hope of expressing.
 Unfortunately, it’s scarier as well—there’s way more things that can go wrong!
 Again, we’ll turn our attention to taming all that scary power using types, and the problems of *oomph*’lessness that comes with it.

-Finally, we’ll talk about having the best of both worlds, in a concurrent λ-calculus, which is sorta what you get when you smash the λ-calculus and the π-calculus together at high speeds!
-The concurrent λ-calculus has the best of both worlds: higher-order functions and concurrency with message-passing communication!

 ## The λ-calculus! *(So powerful, so scary…)*

 The untyped λ-calculus celebrated its 89th birthday last November, so to say that it’s been around for a while undersells it a bit.
-It’s a pretty small system—it has only three things—there’s variables, λ-abstractions to make functions, and function applications to get rid of ’em.
+It’s a pretty small system—it has only three things—there’s variables, λ-abstractions to make functions, and function applications to get rid of ’em:

 $$
 \begin{array}{l}